-Olive Oil Poached Salmon is scented with thyme and had a most delicious, succulent texture.
+Olive Oil Poached Fish has an incredibly delicious, succulent texture.
+This recipe is made with salmon and it’s gorgeous!
 You’ll want to make it again and again!I’ve been wine tasting, cheese tasting, chocolate tasting, and now I can add olive oil tasting to the list — thanks to Melissa’s Produce, Laura Bashar and Mary Platis.

-I’ve always been curious about poaching with olive oil and love that an entire chapter in the book is dedicated to it.
+I’ve always been curious about poaching with olive oil and love that an entire chapter in Laura and Mary’s book is dedicated to it.
 This technique is so simple and creates an unbelievably delicious result.